-Though most kids eat plenty of grain products, too many of those grains are cookies, snack cakes, sugary cereals, Rice Krispy treats, and other refined grains that are high in sugars or fat.
+Though most kids eat plenty of grain products, too many of those grains are cookies, snack cakes, sugary cereals, and other refined grains that are high in sugars or saturated fat.
 Try to serve mostly whole grains, which provide more fiber, vitamins, and minerals than refined grains.
-In addition, try to keep the added sugars to less than 35% by weight1,2 and the saturated and trans fat low (i.e., less than 10% of calories, or about one gram or less per serving).
+In addition, try to limit added sugars to less than 35% by weight1,2 eliminate trans fats, and keep the saturated and trans fat low.

 Note: Cookies, snack cakes, and chips should be saved for occasional treats, given their poor nutritional quality.

 Whole Wheat English Muffins, Pita, or Tortillas.
 Stuff them with veggies or dip them in hummus or bean dip.

 Breakfast Cereal.
 Either dry or with low-fat milk, whole grain cereals like Cheerios, Grape-Nuts, Raisin Bran, Mini Wheats, and Wheaties make good snacks.
 Look for cereals with no more than 6g of sugars per serving.
 Here are some recommendations for buying breakfast cereal.